-Principles of Marketing (B59140)
+Marketing Fundamentals (B59140)

-Dual Credit: MKTG 101 Ivy Tech
+Dual Credit: MKTG 101 lvy Tech

 Want to be a better consumer and learn the fundamentals of marketing?
 In Principles of Marketing, you can do both!
 The areas of product development, branding, merchandising, and consumer satisfaction are integral parts of the curriculum.
-Student activities include: package design, logo creation, sampling, multimedia advertisement design and creation, and improved consumer awareness.
+Student activities include package design, logo creation, sampling, multimedia advertisement design and creation, and improved consumer awareness.